 Release Date: June 28, 2016

 The first half of the set focuses on finishing the Thriller Bark arc and giving the audience backstory for Brook.
 There’s also a couple of filler episodes that feature Foxy and a couple of the other Foxy Pirates.
 The first three episodes in this half finally wrap up the fight with Gecko Moria and bring about a happy outcome for those on the island who lost their shadows because of Moria.
 Unfortunately, this happiness is short-lived, because Bartholomew Kuma (one the Seven Warlords of the Sea) has been ordered to kill the Straw Hat pirates.
-There are a couple of episodes of Zoro fighting with Kuma, and Zoro undergoes an ordeal that he tries to keep a secret from the rest of the crew.
+There are a couple of episodes of Zoro fighting with Kuma, and Zoro undergoing an ordeal that he tries to keep a secret from the rest of the crew.
 Even though Zoro is badly beaten up, he won’t tell them what happened.
 I have the feeling that this is going to become an important plot point later on in the series.

 We then get to see Brook’s backstory.
-In the previous set, he mentioned that he and the pirates he was with had made a promise fifty years earlier to a character the audience met much earlier in the series… the whale named Laboon.
+In the previous set, he mentioned that he and the pirates he was with had made a promise 50 years earlier to a character the audience met much earlier in the series… the whale named Laboon.
 One of my favorite parts of Brook’s backstory was seeing Laboon as a baby whale.
 He was so adorable!

 Unfortunately, these wonderful backstory episodes are followed by the filler episodes featuring Foxy.
 I can’t stand Foxy, and I think he’s one of the most annoying characters to appear in the One Piece franchise.
 Can we please never have to see Foxy again after these two episodes?
 Please?